Government Contract Claims and Dispute Lawyers

 Avoid Denials Due to Previous Release of Claims and Accord and Satisfaction

-Release of Claims and Accord and Satisfaction (A&S) are two important contractual concepts that can have a decisive impact on the outcome of a government contract dispute.
+Government contract disputes resolution: Release of Claims Government Contract forms and Accord and Satisfaction (A&S) are two important contractual concepts that can have a decisive impact on the outcome of a government contract dispute.
 These two processes involve the agreement between parties to release any claims they may have against one another and to settle any disputes that may arise.
 If either party fails to adhere to this agreement, they risk having their claim denied by the government.

-Contractors should always consult with an experienced contract dispute attorney before submitting a claim to the federal government.
+Contractors should always consult with an experienced government Contract Disputes Act of 1978 attorney before submitting a claim to the federal government.
 These claims can be complex and require careful consideration of the applicable law and regulations.
-Our attorneys have successfully represented clients in numerous government claim disputes, from constructive changes to delay claims.
-We understand the complexities of the CDA and are here to help you navigate these matters.
+Our contractor dispute attorneys have successfully represented clients in numerous government claim disputes, from constructive changes to delay claims.

-For Immediate help, call our government contractor dispute lawyers today at 1.866.601.5518 for a FREE initial Consultation.
+For Immediate help, call our government contract claims lawyers today at 1.866.601.5518 for a FREE initial Consultation.